 In \cref{sec:twisted-graded-categories}, we constructed several symmetric monoidal structures that agree $\EE_1$-monoidally.
 In \cref{sec:braiding}, we discussed the braiding and the braiding characters as invariants of such structures.
 We now specialize and study these invariants in the case of twisted graded categories.

-We start in \cref{subsec:graded-braiding} by showing that the braiding of $\ounit_\cC\shift{a}$ for $a\in A$ is a complete invariant for twisted graded categories, reproducing both the symmetric monoidal structure, and the $\EE_1$-isomorphism to the Day monoidal structure.
-We also identify when two such twisted graded categories are the same, forgetting the $\EE_1$-trivialization, in term of the braiding.
+We begin in \cref{subsec:graded-braiding} by showing that the braiding of $\ounit_\cC\shift{a}$ for $a \in A$ is almost a complete invariant of twisted graded categories: it recovers the symmetric monoidal structure, but not the $\EE_1$-isomorphism with the Day convolution structure.
+In the universal case $A = \ZZ$, it recovers both.
+We also identify when two twisted graded categories are the same, forgetting the $\EE_1$-trivialization, in term of the braiding.
 In the special case where $\Mod_{\cC}$ is $(\chrHeight+1)$-connected and that $\ounit_{\cC}$ is truncated, we show that the braiding of $\ounit_{\cC}\shift{a}$ depends only on a map of spaces $\B\Sinfty \to \Sigma \ounit_{\cC}\units$.
 Then, in \cref{subsec:graded-braiding-character}, we study the braiding character and show that, for $\ZZ$-graded categories and a dualizable object $V\in \cC\dbl$, the braiding character of $V\shift{1}$ agrees with the image under $\THH_\cC$ of the braiding of $V\shift{1}$.
 We also examine the behavior of this character in graded categories for dualizable objects with finite support.
 Finally, in \cref{subsec:exterior-algebras}, we analyze the levelwise orbits of the braiding, yielding a graded-commutative algebra that we call the twisted exterior algebra.
 Using the previous results, we derive a generating function comparing the dimensions of twisted exterior algebras for different maps $\ZZ\Enull\to \cC\units$.